 One of the great things about the PVD finish is that this is one of the toughest and most durable finishes out in the market today.
-This makes it an extremely important finish for the home decor and home furniture business.
+This makes it a critical finish for the home decor and furniture businesses.

 Here are some of the basic uses for a PVD finish in the home decor and home furniture industry:

-- Table Bases – One of the most common ways that PVD is used is for table bases.
-This is because the base is strong so even heavy materials as a large marble piece can be placed on top of the PVD base.
+- Table Bases – One of the most common ways PVD is used is for table bases.
+This is because the base is vital, so even heavy materials as a large marble piece, can be placed on top of the PVD base.
 The durability of the PVD finish is also one reason that the PVD finish is also used a lot in the hotel contracting Industry.

 - Chair bases – A PVD metal base can be used as a chair base.
 Everything from smaller chairs to larger chairs or even a sofa frame.
-The ability to do the larger frames will, of course, depends on the size of the vacuum chamber that the supplier has, as the size of the vacuum chamber will limit the PVD suppler.
+The ability to do the larger frames will, of course, depends on the size of the vacuum chamber that the supplier has, as the size of the vacuum chamber will limit the PVD supplier.

 - Mirror Frames and Wall Art – The PVD finish could be made into a mirror frame or a wall art piece.

-- Hardware and parts – We have used PVD finishes for hardware and parts for other items such as boxes, trays, lamps, mirrors, wall art.
+- Hardware and parts – We have used PVD finishes for hardware and parts for other items such as boxes, trays, lamps, mirrors, and wall art.
 Just about anything where you need or want to have a PVD part on.
-This is perhaps one of the best ways to use PVD finishes, in that you use the PVD finish as part of a design in home decor or home furniture item.
+This is perhaps one of the best ways to use PVD finishes, in that you use the PVD finish as part of a design in home decor or home furniture items.

 We love the PVD finish as it has a great look and is extremely durable.
 We feel like it is an amazing finish that can be used in various home decor and home furniture products.

 Is the PVD Coating Safe?